Skip to main content

 Ozempic and Wegovy are both semaglutide, just at different doses and with different FDA approvals.
 Ozempic is approved for type 2 diabetes, Wegovy for weight management.
 Mounjaro (and its weight-loss-branded version Zepbound) is tirzepatide, a dual GLP-1 and GIP medication that tends to produce more weight loss on average.

 Most patients notice the food noise quiet down within 1 to 2 weeks of the first injection.
-Real changes on the scale typically show up by week 4 to 8.
-We start at the lowest dose and step up every four weeks to limit side effects.
+Visible changes on the scale typically show up by week 4 to 8.
+We start at the lowest dose and step up every 4 weeks to limit side effects.

-The most common side effects are nausea, constipation, reflux, and fatigue, especially during dose increases.
+The most common side effects are nausea, constipation, reflux, and fatigue, particularly during dose increases.
 These usually settle within a week or two.
-Severe side effects (pancreatitis, gallbladder problems, or severe vomiting) are rare but real, and we screen carefully.
+Severe side effects (pancreatitis, gallbladder problems, or severe vomiting) are rare but do happen, and we screen carefully.

 Yes, most patients regain a meaningful share of the weight if they stop suddenly without a maintenance plan.
 We treat GLP-1s like glasses, not antibiotics.
 Some patients stay on a low maintenance dose long term.
 Others taper off carefully while keeping the protein, sleep, and training habits we built.